If you are visiting Budapest in summer, take a perfect day trip to Lake Balaton, Hungary, and thank me later!

 Veszprém

-It’s nicknamed the City of Queens as the queens of Hungary were crowned by the bishop of Veszprém.
+It’s nicknamed the City of Queens, as the queens of Hungary were crowned by the bishop of Veszprém.

 The city swaddles Hungary’s significant historic sites.
 You can see one of Hungary’s first stone castles, the Episcopal Palace, and the first Cathedral, St. Michael’s Cathedral.